The Wonder

 2. I’m working at spotting times I mistakenly assume I’m kind and fair.

-4. Not expecting others will brush off an insult has been hard for me.
+4. Not expecting others should brush off an insult has been hard for me.

 5. Please bear with me; I’m not sure how to be kind (or fair) right now.